 I like Stillwell, he wrote a fantastic book on mathematics history.
 The approach to Lie theory here is pretty unique and it is easier to get into in my opinion.
 Suitable to advanced undergraduates.
 Obviously doesn’t go nearly as far as the other books.

-Symplectic and contact geometry are pairs of geometry (which one occurs depends on the dimension of the manifold) that have very rich and interesting structures, usually extremely different from standard manifolds.
+Symplectic and contact geometry are pairs of geometry (which one occurs depends on the dimension of the manifold) that have very rich and interesting structures, pretty different ones from basic smooth manifolds.
 For instance, symplectic manifolds are historical generalizations of the notion of phase space in Hamiltonian mechanics and the main symplectic structure is a differential 2-form, traditionally measuring area.
 As you can see, it requires more machinery than simple topology.
 I do not know much contact geometry past the basics, but I am familiar with symplectic geometry (from symplectic topology actually) and I have recommendations for it.
 A book I like to get into these kinds of geometries is this undergraduate textbook:

 First Steps in Differential Geometry, Andrew McInerney